 - Raisin toast.

-- Cheese scones or muffins (mix grated cheese in or sprinkle on top and grill).
+- Cheese scones or muffins (mix grated cheese in, or sprinkle on top and grill).

-- Pikelets with jam or honey.
+- Pikelets with a little bit of cream or ricotta.